This is a “close” copy of the words that were spoken in this episode

 Thank you, Mel.
 Thank you Dom.
 I hope I transferred the passion and the plans for WFEO for myself relating to the climate action.

 Mel De Gioia 10:22

 Absolutely, definitely.
-And thank you for tuning into Engineering Heroes as we prepare you for the first World Engineering Day on Sustainable Development, which is going to be held every fourth of March.
-If you want to know more about our podcast or the episode you just heard, visit our website, www.engineeringheroes.com.au.
+And thank you for tuning into Engineering Leaders as we prepare you for the first World Engineering Day on Sustainable Development, which is going to be held every fourth of March.
 We hope you’re enjoying our mini series which is brought to you with the support of the World Federation of Engineering Organisations.
 The best way for you to show your support for our show, is to tell people, either in person or write a review.
 Just spread the word.
 Seriously, it is that easy.
 We look forward to you and your friends joining us next time when we bring you another episode with one of our engineering champions.

 Transcribed by https://otter.ai

-Davide Stronati raduated summa cum laude from his Environmental Engineering degree and went on to receive a Master in Philosphy in Engineering for Sustainable Development from the Cambridge –MIT Institute
+Davide Stronati graduated summa cum laude from his Environmental Engineering degree and went on to receive a Master in Philosphy in Engineering for Sustainable Development from the Cambridge –MIT Institute